clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

       and select :kbd:`Enter`.

 #.
 Upon confirming network configuration, the :guilabel:`Testing Networking`
-   dialogue appears.
+   dialog appears.
 Assure the result shows success.
 If a failure occurs, your changes will not be saved.

 #.
 Upon confirmation, you are returned to :guilabel:`Network interface`